worldbank/OvertureLink-Data-Pipeline/README.md

 - Or using module directly
    `python -m o2agol.cli roads --config configs/afg.yml --mode initial`

-Note: The pipeline automatically detects existing layers and updates them seamlessly using smart detection mode.
+Note: The pipeline automatically detects existing layers and updates them.

 ## Config
 `configs/<country>.yml` includes:
 - `overture_release`: "latest" or a specific date.
 - `selector`: Add ISO2 country code
-- `targets`: roads/buildings with layer titles, item IDs (for updates), filters.
+- `targets`: roads/buildings with layer titles, item IDs (for updates if needed), filters.
 - `mode`: initial/overwrite/append.

 ### Clip modes
-- Overture Division Clip: geometric clip with `ST_Intersects`.
-Use `--use-divisions` for production (or neither flag, as it is default).
+- Overture Division Clip: precise geometric clip with `ST_Intersects` and bbox pre-filtering for optimal performance.
+Use `--use-divisions` for production (default).
-- Box: bbox-only overlap.
-For development due to its speed.
-Use `--use-bbox`
+- Box: bbox-only overlap for fastest processing.
+Use `--use-bbox` for development and testing.

 ## Outputs in AGOL
 - Hosted Feature Layers (roads lines, buildings polygons).
 - Metadata based on config

-## Planned Improvements
-- Automatically add item ID to config for update.
-- Using bbox to query before division clip for optimization.
-- Option for full dump for multiple uploads.
-- Schema mismatch on append: ensure `id` key matches.
-- Large export: chunk export by grid; raise `maxRecordCount`.

 ## List of options

 ### Choosing query
-There are sets of queries prebuilt that you can find in the configs folder but you can create your own.
+There are sets of queries prebuilt that you can find in the configs file but you can create your own.

 #### Lines
 - `roads` - Transportation networks (all roads, not filtered). `theme: transportation`